-The Joint Committee's financial performance for the year ended 31 March 2013 is as set out in the Comprehensive Income and Expenditure Statement, the Balance Sheet and Cash Flow Statement.
+The Joint Committee's financial performance for the year ended 31 March 2014 is as set out in the Comprehensive Income and Expenditure Statement and its financial position is as set out in the Balance Sheet and Cash Flow Statement.

-These financial statements have been prepared in line with the Code of Practice on Local Authority Accounting in the United Kingdom 2012/13 (the Code) and the Department of the Environment Accounts Direction, Circular LG 06/13 dated 11th April 2013.
-It is the purpose of this foreword to explain the financial facts in relation to the Joint Committee.
+These financial statements have been prepared in line with the Code of Practice on Local Authority Accounting in the United Kingdom 2013/14 (the Code) and the Department of the Environment Accounts Direction, Circular LG 18/14 dated 15 April 2014.
+It is the purpose of this foreword to explain, in an easily understandable way, the financial facts in relation to the Joint Committee.
+Comparative figures have been re-stated to take account of changes in accounting requirements as a result of the introduction of the Code.

-This Statement of Accounts explains the Joint Committee's finances during the financial year 2012/13 and its financial position at the end of that year.
+This Statement of Accounts explains the Joint Committee's finances during the financial year 2013/14 and its financial position at the end of that year.
 It follows approved accounting standards and is necessarily technical in parts.